Vomiting After Stroke: Understanding Why It Happens & How to Treat It

 Overcoming Nausea and Vomiting After Stroke

-With many potential causes for vomiting after stroke, it’s critical to work with a doctor for a formal diagnosis.
-This can help expedite treatment and reduce as much negative side effect as possible.
+With many potential causes for vomiting after stroke, it is critical to work with a doctor for a formal diagnosis.
+This can help expedite treatment and reduce negative side effects.

 Discover Award-Winning Neurorehab Tools